-Starting a side business has been enriching to my life on so many levels.
+Starting a side business has enriched my life on so many levels.

-I have learned how to sell, how to nurture an audience, how to write pitches that get accepted, how to handle money properly among other things.
+I learned how to sell, how to nurture an audience, how to write client-snatching pitches, and how to handle money.

 Starting a side business will teach you more than you can bargain for.

-The five books I just outlined, will streamline the information for you, show you what is possible and eventually help you earn your first dollar outside of your regular 9 to 5.
+The five side hustle books I just outlined, will streamline the information for you, show you what is possible and eventually help you earn your first dollar outside of your regular 9 to 5.

 If you have already been side hustling, which books have been helpful to you on your journey ?